PKU-Alignment/omnisafe/docs/source/SafeRL/PCPO.rst

                 We use ``train_on_policy.py`` as the entrance file.
-                You can train the agent with PCPO simply using ``train_on_policy.py``, with arguments about PCPO and enviroments does the training.
+                You can train the agent with PCPO simply using ``train_on_policy.py``, with arguments about PCPO and environments does the training.
                 For example, to run PCPO in SafetyPointGoal1-v0 , with 4 cpu cores and seed 0, you can use the following command:

                 .. code-block:: guess